Seraaron/agora/srd/Conditions.md

 You should then _continue to roleplay appropriately for the remainder of that scene_, or for as long as you feel comfortable, in whatever way you feel is appropriate to your interpretation of that condition.

-Once a condition has been used, lightly fill in the circle symbol next to it on your [[Character Sheets|character sheet]] (ie. ◯ → ⬤).
+Once a condition has been used, lightly fill in or check the circle symbol next to it on your [[Character Sheets|character sheet]] (ie. ◯ → ⬤).
 Then erase all the filled circles at the end of the session, so your they're fresh for next time.

+#question You may also decide to simply not roll, or choose to automatically fail, because of a condition  — if you feel that would make sense — in which case you may take a [[Lots|Lot]] immediately.

 ### Earning and Removing Conditions